Registered Nurse Bridge Program, Associate of Science

 Admission to the Registered Nurse Core Classes

-- A cumulative GPA of 2.75 in the general education courses is required to enter the core Registered Nurse Bridge program courses.
+- A cumulative GPA of 3.00 in the pre-requisite general education courses is required to enter the core Registered Nurse Bridge Program Core Courses.
 If a candidate transfers a general education courses(s), those courses and grades earned will be used to calculate the CGPA.
-The college will use the credit value and grade scale for current Southeastern College general education courses in the computation of the CGPA.
+The College will use the credit value and grade scale for current Southeastern College general education courses in the computation of the CGPA.
 The credit values at a minimum must be equivalent to current Southeastern College general education courses.
 The student may elect not to transfer in any general education courses.

-- A 10 Panel Drug Screen and Level II Background check and fingerprints will be conducted again.
-If the candidate tests positive for the drug screen or items appear on the background check that violate the clinical site terms of agreement, he/she will not be allowed to proceed into the Registered Nurse Bridge program core courses.
-In the event of errors for items appearing on the background check that violate clinical site terms of agreement, the candidate will not be allowed to proceed to the Registered Nurse Bridge program core courses unless he/she is able to provide corrected documentation.
+- A 10 Panel Drug Screen and Level II Background check and fingerprints will be conducted again, if deemed necessary by Program Director.
+If the candidate tests positive for the drug screen or items appear on the background check that violate the clinical site terms of agreement, he/she will not be allowed to proceed into the Registered Nurse Bridge Core Courses.
+In the event of errors for items appearing on the background check that violate clinical site terms of agreement, the candidate will not be allowed to proceed to the Registered Nurse Bridge Program Core Courses unless he/she is able to provide corrected documentation.

-- The currency and unrestricted nature of the practical nursing license and paramedic certification will be checked again prior to entering the Registered Nurse Bridge program core classes (if applicable).
+- The currency and unrestricted nature of the practical nursing license will be checked again prior to entering the Registered Nurse Bridge Program Core Courses (if applicable).
 If a candidate’s license/certification is not current or unrestricted at this time or he/she is unable to provide documentation, he/she will be registered as a non-transitional student and will not receive transfer credit.

-- Active medical insurance is required prior to the first day of general education classes.
-Proof of active medical insurance is required once again prior to the start of the Registered Nurse Bridge program core classes.
-Medical insurance must be maintained throughout the duration of your time in the Registered Nurse Bridge program.
+- Active medical insurance is required prior to the first day of starting Registered Nurse Bridge Program Core Courses.
+Medical insurance must be maintained throughout the duration of your time in the Registered Nurse Bridge Program.

-This Associate of Science Degree program can be completed in 20 months for LPN transitional full-time students and 21 months for all other full-time students.
+This Associate of Science Degree program can be completed in 23 months for all full-time students.